netsec-ethz/scion-tutorials/content/faq/troubleshooting.md

 Log of the beacon server (`/var/logs/scion/bs*.log`) does not contain recent entries referring to `Registered beacons`.

-As at the time of writing there are certain failure modes of the border routers that are hard to diagnose and are fixed with a simple restart, first thing to try is to turn it off and on again:
+As at the time of writing there are certain failure modes of the border routers that are hard to diagnose and are fixed with a simple restart, the first thing to try is to turn it off and on again:

 ```
 sudo systemctl restart scionlab.target